What are the biggest risks facing Mill Valley in terms of potential disasters and managing their aftermath?

 “Our current plan has served our community well over the years by focusing our wildland fire issues, earthquake preparedness, and storm drainage efforts,” Welch said, noting that new potential threats like data/telecommunications security breaches and public health crises like ebola have arisen.

-A task force comprised of representatives from the City’s departments has been involved in the preparation of All Hazards Mitigation Plan which creates a framework for City officials to make risk-based decisions to reduce damage to lives, property and the economy from future disasters.
-The City must develop a plan if it wants to receive assistance for certain types of hazard mitigation projects such as infrastructure changes to reduce the impacts of flooding, wildfire and earthquakes.
+A task force comprised of representatives from the City’s departments was involved in the preparation of All Hazards Mitigation Plan which creates a framework for City officials to make risk-based decisions to reduce damage to lives, property and the economy from future disasters.
+The City is required to develop a plan if it wants to receive assistance for certain types of hazard mitigation projects such as infrastructure changes to reduce the impacts of flooding, wildfire and earthquakes.

-The updated Plan will incorporate elements of the City’s MV2040 General Plan, the recently approved Sewerage Agency of Southern Marin Master Plan as well as existing programs like the City’s Vegetation Management program.
+The updated Plan incorporates elements of the City’s MV2040 General Plan, the Sewerage Agency of Southern Marin Master Plan as well as existing programs like the City’s Vegetation Management program.

-The City’s All-Hazard Mitigation Plan will also be in alignment with the Mill Valley City Council Core Values and Key Issues and City Council Priority Projects by planning, preparing, adapting and responding to natural and human-made disasters.
+The City’s All-Hazard Mitigation Plan is also in alignment with the Mill Valley City Council Core Values and Key Issues and City Council Priority Projects by planning, preparing, adapting and responding to natural and human-made disasters.